Jodi Picoult is the author of 24 internationally bestselling novels and one of the most popular women’s fiction writers in the world.

 Can you build a lightsaber?
 Join Jedi Master (or is that Sith Lord?)
 Karl Byrne as he answers questions about the science from a long time ago, in a galaxy far, far away.

-The Star Retro supplement writer Julia Armstrong looks at the Sheffield newspapers of the 18th century and how their editors faced jail and exile for their outspoken opinions.
+SOLD OUT: The Star Retro supplement writer Julia Armstrong looks at the Sheffield newspapers of the 18th century and how their editors faced jail and exile for their outspoken opinions.

 A talk on how animals vocalise sounds and how this process can be modelled in a computer.
 Learn how a voice was created for MiRo – a biomimetic animal-like robot.